catalingheorghe/cpp-luxoft-c003/notes-module3.md

 you usually need all three.

  - destructor - needed if a class allocates dynamic memory, for ex
- - copy ctor - to avoid shallow copies of dynamically allocates resources
+ - copy ctor - to avoid shallow copies of dynamically allocated resources
  - copy assignment operator - same

 ```